txrnqt/QuestNavTxrnqt/docs/docs/1-getting-started/5-mounting.md

 ### Printing Guidelines

-- **Material**: PLA or PETG is recommended for durability
+- **Material**: PLA+, PETG, or CF-Nylon filaments are recommended for durability and rigidity
 - **Infill**: 25-30% minimum for structural integrity
 - **Layer Height**: 0.2mm or finer for smoother surfaces
-- **Supports**: Required for overhangs
+- **Supports**: Required for overhangs (on build plate only)

 :::warning
-Avoid using ABS for printing mounts, as it can be brittle and crack under the vibration and impacts experienced during competitions.
+Avoid using ABS for printing mounts, as it will shrink and may crack under the vibration and impacts experienced during competitions.
 :::

 ## Mounting Position